-We’ll pick you up in San Jose, California.
-After an optional visit to the renowned Monterey Bay Aquarium, we’ll head out to bicycle one of the most famous roads in the region: iconic 17-Mile Drive.
+Meet us in San Jose, California.
+Head out to bicycle one of the most famous roads in the region: iconic 17-Mile Drive.
 Stunning coastal vistas unspool as we ride past Pebble Beach’s fabled mansions and golf course, through pine forest and along the oceanfront, passing the reefs and tidepools of Bird Rock, the white sands of breathtaking Fanshell Beach and the famed Lone Cypress tree.
 Watch for deer, black cormorants, brown pelicans and California sea lions.
-Spend tonight at the elegant Tradewinds Hotel in Carmel-by-the-Sea, where Clint Eastwood once held office as mayor.
+Spend tonight in Carmel-by-the-Sea, where Clint Eastwood once held office as mayor.

 Ride from Carmel-by-the-Sea to Big Sur.

-Monday we’ll ride Big Sur’s weathered coastline, following the dramatic knolls and tumbled rock headlands of the Cabrillo Highway: enormous live oaks, green-and-gold hillsides, pale sand dunes and the blue Pacific Ocean.
+Monday, ride Big Sur’s weathered coastline.
+Follow the dramatic knolls and tumbled rock headlands of the Cabrillo Highway: enormous live oaks, green-and-gold hillsides, pale sand dunes and the blue Pacific Ocean.
 Ride across Bixby Bridge, a historic open-spandrel arch bridge that brought automobile travel to Big Sur by connecting it with other remote coastal towns.
-Today’s route offers 65 incredibly scenic miles, should you choose to do all of them.
+Today’s route offers 65 incredibly scenic miles.
 Stay tonight at Treebones resort, in rustic ‘luxury yurts’ (the lodgings are deluxe; bathrooms are a short walk away.)
 Enjoy award-winning sushi and spectacular views from your perch above the ocean.

-Today, ride south into picturesque Cambria on a spectacular road carved into the seaside cliffs.
+Ride south today into picturesque Cambria on a spectacular road carved into the seaside cliffs.
 Stunning seascapes open around every corner as we cycle south, pausing to visit one of only two beaches in California where elephant seals come ashore to mate and teach their young to swim.

-In the afternoon, we'll take you on a guided tour of journalism baron William Randolph Hearst’s opulent home in San Simeon - Hearst Castle.
+In the afternoon, enjoy a guided tour of journalism baron William Randolph Hearst’s opulent home in San Simeon - Hearst Castle.
 Lodging for tonight is at Cambria’s Burton Inn, an elegant Old-World style property.

 Ride south along the coast, through tiny towns like Harmony and Cayucos.